laelbarlow/amoebae/README.md

 ## Customization

-- To search in a different set of genomes/proteomes/transcriptomes, modify the resources/genomes.csv file by adding information about predicted peptide FASTA files (.faa), nucleotide FASTA files (.fna), or GFF3 annotation files (.gff3) of interest.
+- To search in a different set of genomes/proteomes/transcriptomes, modify the `resources/genomes.csv` file by adding information about predicted peptide FASTA files (.faa), nucleotide FASTA files (.fna), or GFF3 annotation files (.gff3) of interest.
+    - In the "FASTA header delimiter" column, enter the text character that separates sequence IDs from other elements of the FASTA header.
+In the case of FASTA files from NCBI for example, this is usually a space character.
+    - In the "Sequence ID position" column, enter the position of the sequence ID in a list resulting from splitting the whole FASTA header on the character defined in the "FASTA header delimiter" column.
+Importantly, counting starts from zero, so if the sequence header starts with the sequence ID (as in the case of most NCBI FASTA files), then the value in this column should be "0".
+    - If the FASTA files are to be downloaded from a website, enter the URL in the "Location" column.
+Otherwise, it will be assumed that the files have been copied to the `resources/local_db_files` directory.
 - If you wish to search in any local FASTA files (instead of downloading directly from NCBI), copy those to the resources/local\_db\_files directory (in addition to listing them in the genomes.csv file).
-- To search with different query sequences, modify the resources/queries.csv file.
+- To search with different query sequences, modify the `resources/queries.csv` file.
+    - There are only two columns: "Filename" and "Sequence ID".
+There may be multiple rows with the same filename, but different sequence IDs.
+In such cases, the indicated sequences will be downloaded from NCBI and aligned to make a sequence profile query for similarity searching.
+    - If the Sequence ID field is left blank in a row, then the filename will be assumed to correspond to a file in the `resources/local_query_files` directory.
-- If you wish to search using local query (FASTA) files, copy them to the resources/local\_query\_files directory (in addition to listing their filenames in the queries.csv file).
+- If you wish to search using local query (FASTA) files, copy them to the `resources/local_query_files` directory (in addition to listing their filenames in the queries.csv file).
-- If necessary, list a different database file to use for identifying reference sequences and running reverse searches against, by modifying the resources/reference\_db\_list.txt file.
+- If necessary, list a different database file to use for identifying reference sequences and running reverse searches against, by modifying the `resources/reference_db_list.txt` file.
 Well-annotated reference genomes, such as those of *Arabidopsis thaliana*, *Saccharomyces cerevisiae*, or *Homo sapiens* are most useful for this purpose.
 - If you have previous results yielded prior to customizing the workflow, clear